tettehnarh/weather_app/README.md

 This repository contains two projects: one implemented using HTML, CSS, and JavaScript, and the other utilizing the React.js framework.
 The Weather App provides users with real-time weather information for various locations, making it easy to stay up-to-date with current weather conditions.

-To get the current weather data obtain an API key from <link href="https://www.weatherapi.com/" target="_blank">WeatherAPI</link>
+To get the current weather data obtain an API key from <a href="https://www.weatherapi.com/" target="_blank">WeatherAPI</a>

 ## HTML, CSS, and JavaScript Project

 The HTML, CSS, and JavaScript project is a straightforward implementation of the CloudWeather App.
 It consists of static web pages styled using CSS and incorporates JavaScript to fetch weather data from a weather API and display it on the user interface.

-In the JavaScript file, replace the api key and base url placeholder obtained from signing up on <link href="https://www.weatherapi.com/" target="_blank">WeatherAPI</link>
+In the JavaScript file, replace the api key and base url placeholder obtained from signing up on <a href="https://www.weatherapi.com/" target="_blank">WeatherAPI</a>

 To run the HTML, CSS, and JavaScript project, simply open the index.html file in your preferred web browser.